 North Kansas City

-Unincorporated Clay County: Mosby, Missouri City, Prathersville, Randolph, Birmingham, Holt, Oakview, Oakwood, Oakwood Park, Oaks
+Unincorporated communities in Clay County: Mosby, Missouri City, Prathersville, Randolph, Birmingham, Holt, Oakview, Oakwood, Oakwood Park, Oaks

-Unincorporated Platte County: Tracy, Platte Woods, Farely, Northmoor, Houston Lake, Iatan, Ridgely
+Unincorporated communities in Platte County: Tracy, Platte Woods, Farely, Northmoor, Houston Lake, Iatan, Ridgely